theramiyer/blog/content/post/2022/to-wear-or-not-to-wear-the-hijab.md

 But at the same time, I think we must question the validity of a practice that has become irrelevant today, just like we did with the _Sati pratha_.

+## Back to choice

+Why did I say "sort of" in the previous section?
+Am I unsure whether this is a misogynistic practice?

+No, but there is another aspect to it, and that is choice.
+Justice Dhulia mentions this in his judgement.
+One may ask, what choice?
+For all we know, a girl's family may be forcing her to wear the hijab.

+The reality is, some women wear a hijab because they like wearing one.
+A friend describes this as "neither forced, nor freed".
+This aspect is somewhat deep-rooted, and a little hard to unpack.
+But no harm in trying, I suppose:

+A girl born in a family full of women wearing hijabs would see that as a norm.
+She would start wearing one from a young age---at an age when she cannot differentiate between, say, milk and cream.
+She does not know the reason women wear a hijab, but she now sees is as part of her dress.
+Then, one of the women says she need not wear it when among her _mehrem_.
+Over time, she builds an idea around the use of the hijab, even though she does not know the real reason behind it.

+Now, asking her to not wear a hijab at all could make her feel uncomfortable.
+Once she attains teenage, she may learn the real reason behind wearing a hijab, and may even disagree with the idea behind it.
+But despite that, continue to wear the hijab, because she considers it part of her attire.
+She is comfortable in it.
+And she may think, 'Well, my wearing a hijab harms no one.'

+She may even feel attacked if someone asked her to remove the hijab.

+In other words, she disagrees with the idea that women should go out of their way to protect their "modesty", but she chooses to wear the hijab.
+She knows that logically she does not have to, but emotionally, she wants to.
+She equates removal of hijab to undressing.
+She is comfortable removing it where she is comfortable removing it---a matter of choice.

+To many, this might seem like going down a slippery slope, but that would be because I could not quite explain this aspect properly.
+This approach is from the emotional angle, and _writing_ about them has been a challenge.

+But let me put it this way.
+I am a south Indian man.
+In my culture, men going around shirtless is not inappropriate.
+But I am not comfortable with it.
+How can someone _liberate_ me from wearing a shirt?

 ## In summary

 This practice of wearing a hijab is complex.
-Every action in favour of, or against it, will have reactions that we must tackle as a society.
-We must also understand that someone's liberty should not come at the cost of someone else's liberty.
+I will give you an example, courtesy the friend I just mentioned; let us call her Varsha.

+Varsha is an architect.
+She told me about this girl who would come to the site in a burqa.
+The girl was comfortable in her burqa at the site; no tripping, nothing.
+But Varsha asked her not to come to the site in a burqa, for a simple reason that loose clothing is unsafe at places like a construction site, places with heavy machinery, etc.

+Varsha asked me, '\[Was\] I controlling her freedom?
+Or practising a general code of conduct?'

+As a society, we need a nuanced and sensitive approach to it.
+One cannot exercise one's liberty at the cost of someone else's liberty.
+But, someone wearing a hijab out of choice is exercising one's liberty, without infringing upon anyone else's liberty.
+And I agree with Justice Dhulia on that.
+But I also agree with Justice Gupta on the part about respecting the uniform.
+If anyone wants to know, yes, I went to the Sabarimala shirtless, in a black _Muṇdu_ and _aṅgavastraṃ_.
+Also, I removed the _aṅgavastraṃ_ when walking in the forest, when wearing it became uncomfortable.
+That is the uniform for _Ayyappans_ (the pilgrims).
+But I also wore trousers with tucked-in shirts, and shoes to my college during the six-week _vrataṃ_ before the pilgrimage, because that was the dress code there.
+I am sure Ayyappan (the deity) understood.

+But also, for the record, my college (a Christian minority institution, mind you) exempted _Ayyappans_ on _vrataṃ_ from strictly following the dress code; we could wear black trousers with black untucked shirts, wear a _chandana kuri_ on our forehead, and go barefoot.
+I chose against the exemption, because, to me, a dress code is a dress code.

+This, dear reader, is my India.

-Can we take a balanced approach to this?
+With that in mind, can we take a balanced approach to this?
 Can we recognise that changing a practice such as this is not going to happen overnight?
 Can we recognise that every person should have the right to choose what s/he wears, as long as the choice is reasonable with respect to the others around?
 Can we recognise that a uniform must be respected, because it stands to fetch everyone wearing it equitable treatment, and that an institution (educational or otherwise) has a decorum to maintain?
 Can we do all this without having anything against cultural or religious sentiments, or without moral policing?
-And can those of us who want reform remember that it’s not the instrument of misogyny that we are after?
+And can those of us who want reform remember that it’s not _an instrument_ of misogyny that we are after?